NOAA-GSL/iHub/expo/FAQ.md

 **NOTE**:
 - (1).
 It is better to register as soon as possible since currently we can only accommodate around 65 in-person posters (with a potential overflow of about 10 more).
 Early registration will help us plan accordingly.
 - (2) You don’t need to have a poster ready at the time of registration.
 Simply provide preliminary information when registering.
-You can update details and upload a digital copy later.
+You can update the details and upload a digital copy later.
 - (3).
 One poster per person
 - (4).
 Poster locations in the 2B area are numbered.
 You may walk around, check the poster labels near your office, and request a nearby poster number.
 We will consider your request but cannot guarantee it.
-- (5) Virtual posters do not need to fill in columns C, D, G, H and I of the registration form.
+- (5) Virtual posters do not need to fill in columns C, D, G, H, and I of the registration form.

 ### 5. I want to attend the EXPO but will not be presenting a poster.
 Do I still need to register?
 No. Only folks who are planning on presenting a poster need to register.
 Anyone is welcome to participate as a poster viewer without registering.